 Although the Howey Test is not the only testing technique available, it is the most often used to ensure that an investment contract fulfills the security criterion.

-Some common types of investors agreements are:
+Common types of investors agreements:

 Stock Purchase Agreement

 Purchasing shares outright is the most basic form of investing in a company.
 Following share purchase, you become a shareholder of the company.
 That’s why, in addition to the stock purchase agreement, you need to investigate the company’s articles of incorporation, bylaws, founders agreement and any other documents by which they issue shares and related rights (like voting, preference of distribution, etc.).
 Bylaws deal with how the corporation will be operated, how many shares will be issued, kinds of stock, shareholder powers, death and incapacity, and more.

 A Stock Purchase Agreement is a legal document that outlines the terms and conditions of a stock purchase transaction.
 The agreement specifies the number of shares to be purchased, the purchase price, the payment terms, and any other relevant details.
 It is important to review the company’s articles of incorporation, bylaws, founders agreement and any other relevant documents, as you mentioned, to understand the rights and obligations of the shareholders, and the company’s operations and governance.
 The bylaws also outline important information about the corporation such as the number of authorized shares, the types of stock, shareholder powers, and procedures for death or incapacity of a shareholder.

 - Clarity and certainty: A Stock Purchase Agreement provides a clear and definite agreement between the buyer and seller, outlining the terms and conditions of the stock purchase transaction.